idleberg/atom-build-nsl/README.md

 ## Configuration

-Before you can build, you need to specify the path to your `nsL.jar` in the package settings.
+Make sure to specify the path to your `nsL.jar` in the package settings.

 **Example**: